tmcgilchrist/okra/README.md

     - Fixing mdx
 ```

+It may be the case that you have an existing report (`agg.md`) and a new report comes in that you wish to merge into this report.
+You can do this with the `--append-to` flag for example `okra cat --engineer patrick.md --append-to=agg.md`.

 If `--team` is specified, everything except what is listed under `OKR Updates` is included.
 This is useful for aggregating reports from multiple teams (or over multiple weeks).

 ```